szabgab/tech-talks/index.md

 * 2019.06.22 [Randy Shoup - Moving Fast at Scale](moving-fast-at-scale)

 Curated by [Gabor Szabo](https://www.linkedin.com/in/szabgab) [@szabgab](https://twitter.com/szabgab).

+## Why?

+You don't have a lot of time to go to conferences and even when you do, you spend the majority of your time in the "hallway track" talking to other participants.
+Luckily many events record the talks and you can watch them later.
+But which one and when?
+My goal is to provide you with a list of presentation recommended by other tech leaders Not only that, but I watch each one of the presentations and add extensive annotations and links so you don't have to track down the books and sites recommended during the presentations.

+As for the when: During the day you have certain periods when you can focus less or when you feel you need stretching.
+That's a perfect time to watch the videos.

 ## What are your favorite talks?